diamondtelagathoti/InternshipProjects/README.md

 # InternshipProjects
-The repository contains all the works, and information (codes,documentations), which I have done in my Internships
+The repository contains logs of all the works, and information about codes,documentations, which I have done during my Internships